 Yes.
 Boulder’s hiking trails have always remained open throughout the pandemic.
-In some cases, there are suggestions for one-way travel.
-These are marked on this awesome interactive trails map, as are lower-trafficked trails, and trails closed due to wildlife habitat protections.
+You can view the interactive trails map to find lower-trafficked trails and avoid trails closed due to wildlife habitat protections.
 Kindly follow these guidelines for hiking in Boulder:

 |Mountain Biking Trails|